 "The question is not a bad one, but wait until you have an offer in hand and do your homework to find out if other employees do it and how it works," Morgan says.

 6. How long will it take to get promoted?

 This is one of the most common questions that applicants blurt out, and it should be avoided, says Clarke.
 "It's inappropriate mostly because it suggests you already have the job."

 It's good to show you're eager to get ahead, but you don't want to dismiss the job in front of you.
-This question makes it sound like you're more interested in being promoted or are just biding your time until something better comes along, Collamer says.
+This question makes you sound like you're more interested in being promoted or are just biding your time until something better comes along, Collamer says.
 "A better way to phrase this question is to ask about potential career paths and growth potential, rather than specifically about promotions."

 7. Can I bring my dog to work?

-"Many 50-plus job seekers have a loyal pet that's their best friend and companion, and they really do bring this up in interviews," says Craig with a laugh.
+"Many 50-plus job seekers have a loyal pet that's their best friend and companion, and they really do bring this up in interviews," Craig says with a laugh.
 "Would you ask if you could bring your spouse or best friend to work with you?
 This falls in the same category."